SydneyResearchTech/playbooks/docs/microk8s.md

 These options need to be selected with your specific situation in mind.
 E.g., If you have no control over the infrastructure and root access to your system then option 3 or 4 would be your only choices.

 Worst case, no network support of IPv6 and only access to your host system.
-You wish your host system to also be able utilise IPv6 as its default.
+You wish your host system to use IPv6 as its default.

 Configure your local host with an [IPv6 ULA address](https://en.wikipedia.org/wiki/Unique_local_address).